 Approx: 19km, 5 – 6 hours, 480m ascent, camp altitude 4,080m.

 If you did not see Mount Jomolhari last evening, you will have a great chance to get a great view this early morning.
 This morning the trek continues up the Paro Chhu valley which widens into patches of alpine meadow and scanty growths of forest.
 Cross an army outpost along the way and enjoy a spectacular view of high mountain ridges and snow-capped peaks.
 Yaks and the herder’s homes become a regular feature of the landscape.
-Passing the villages Soe, Takethang and Dangochang is another asset on this day.
+Passing the villages Soe, Takethang, and Dangochang is another asset on this day.
 Reaching Jangothang, one of the most beautiful campsites of the Himalayas, you will again have a spectacular view of Mount Jomolhari.

 Day 5: Jangothang Halt.

-The day in Jangothang provides plenty of possibilities for day hikes with great views on lakes and snowcapped mountains such as Jomolhari and Jichu Drake.
+The day in Jangothang provides plenty of possibilities for day hikes with great views of lakes and snowcapped mountains such as Jomolhari and Jichu Drake.
 There are good chances to spot some blue sheep on the upper slopes of the valley.
 Jangothang is a perfect environment for your acclimatization.
 Trek up to Tosoh or hike around the area.
 There are good short hiking trails in three directions.
-Jumolhari and its subsidiary mountain chains lie directly west, Jichu Drake to the north and a number of unclimbed peaks to the east.
+Jumolhari and its subsidiary mountain chains lie directly west, Jichu Drake to the north, and a number of unclimbed peaks to the east.